TMoreMaker/taxiflex_hackathon/README.md

 # taxiflex

-Testing details no longer public
+Testing details
+>Note that for testing purposes, location has been set to a South African  geolocation

 ## Sign In Instructions
 The following phone number & sms pins can be used by testers

-phone driver:
-pin driver:

-phone rider:
+phone rider: (+27) 72 272 8247
-pin rider:
+pin rider: 111 111

-##To run on your computer
-- Make sure you have the *[Flutter SDK](https://docs.flutter.dev/get-started/install)* installed and configured on your system.
-- Download this repo
-- Open with your favourite code editor and run "flutter rub"
+## Follow these steps to install the APK on a connected Android device.

+From the command line:

+1. Connect your Android device to your computer with a USB cable.
+2. Enter cd [project].
+3. Run flutter install.